 Undeterred by the coronavirus crisis, which did not permit the usual central London annual ceremony to honour the country’s legal aid heroes, LAPG held a virtual ceremony online

-Accustomed to the remote court hearings that have become the norm under lockdown, over 650 supporters tuned in to watch the celebration, which aired live on Tuesday evening on YouTube, hosted by Sky News presenter Anna Jones from a studio in Wapping.
+Accustomed to the remote court hearings that have become the norm under lockdown, at least 800 supporters tuned in to watch the celebration, which aired live on Tuesday evening on YouTube, hosted by Sky News presenter Anna Jones from a studio in Wapping.

 ‘I’ve never been prouder to be a legal aid lawyer than I have been during this most difficult of years,’ said Beck.
 Paying tribute to the 34 finalists, in 12 categories (including the outstanding achievement award announced on the night), she said: ‘It may be a virtual ceremony, but our pride in you has never been more real.’